 What is the State of MO Workforce Survey?

-The State of MO Workforce Survey is an essential tool designed to provide actionable insights that help us maximize your team member experience.
-Its purpose is to create a workplace culture that not only improves your daily work life, but also directly enhances the service we deliver to those we serve.
+The State of MO Workforce Survey is an essential tool designed to provide actionable insights that help us maximize the team member experience.
+Its purpose is to create a workplace culture that not only improves daily work life, but also directly enhances the services we deliver.

 Why should I participate in the State of MO Workforce Survey?

-This survey is your chance to use your voice to help us build a better workplace.
-We’ll be measuring key areas like Empowerment and Culture to understand what’s working and what we can improve.
+This survey is an opportunity to use your voice and help us build a better workplace.
+By measuring key areas like Empowerment and Culture, we can better understand what’s working and what we can improve.
 Your feedback is the roadmap that will give our leaders the data they need to drive positive change and ensure we are focused on what matters most to our team members.

 How do I access the survey?